TommyJD93/Notes/Network Programming/Sockets.md

 ### 3.5 Close/Shutdown
 Once the communication between client and server has reached the end and a request to close the connection is sent, the "life" of the socket has come to an end, now we have two options: Close the socket, Shutdown the socket; if we proceed with the first option we will block the connection and destroy the socket.
-On the other hand we can shutdown our socket, this means that we can block the connection without destroying the socket, however we have to specify how to shutdown this socket.
+On the other hand we can shut down our socket, this means that we can block the connection without destroying the socket, however we have to specify how to shut down this socket.
 For this we have three different options that we will call with generic macros for simplicity: SHUT_RD, SHUT_WR and SHUT_RDWR. <br>
 SHUT_RD will block the socket from receiving further messages **(pending data in the buffer is still readable)**, all requests made to the socket will return zero-sized messages and the socket is still able to send data.
 SHUT_WR prevents the socket from sending